gwiazdorrr/EventBetter/README.md

 # EventBetter
 A Unity pubsub/messaging/event system for the lazy.
+Here's why:
-- raising events is alloc-free
+- Raising events is alloc-free.
-- one source file (everything else here is just for the test environment)
-- no interfaces to implement and no base types to derive from
+- No interfaces to implement, no base types to derive from.
-- no initialization needed
-- no cleanup needed
-- no memory leaks
+- No initialization, no cleanup.
-- no message codes
+- No message codes.
-- no OnEnable/OnDisable shenanigans
-- no casting needed
-- lightweight
-- async/coroutine friendly
+- Coroutine/async friendly.
+- One source file (everything else here is just for the test environment).
+- Clear and readable.
 # TL;DR:
 Copy [EventBetter.cs](Assets/Plugins/EventBetter/EventBetter.cs) anywhere to your project.
 The API you need to know is `EventBetter.Listen` and `EventBetter.Raise`.
 Done!
 Example: